anmolgxrg/StreamGrid/README.md

   - Add new streams with custom names and logos
   - Remove streams with a single click
   - Persistent layout saving
+  - Export and Import your stream setups to share with friends
 - **Responsive Design**: Automatically adjusts to window size while maintaining video aspect ratios
 - **HLS Support**: Compatible with HTTP Live Streaming (HLS) video sources
 - **Cross-Platform**: Available for Windows, macOS, and Linux